paularmstrong/swig/docs/getting-started.md

 This step is _optional_, however it is recommended to at least set the `root` key when running Swig from node.js.

+You can also create multiple instances of the Swig engine in the same runtime.
+See <a href="#multiple-instances">Creating Multiple Intances of Swig below</a>.

 ### Options

 #### allowErrors _optional_